 - Special Tools (affiliate links): Electric Mixer (Handheld or Stand) | Mini Bundt Pan | Glass Mixing Bowls | Whisk | Cooling Rack | Fine Mesh Sieve

 - Pans: If you don’t have a mini Bundt pan, you can use a mini loaf pan.
 If you don’t have a mini loaf pan, you can use a regular 9×5-inch loaf pan.
 A full size Bundt cake pan is a little too large.
 The bake times and yields vary with the pan you use.
 Fill the pans 2/3 full with batter.
 If using a regular 9×5-inch loaf pan, fill with all of the batter (which is about 2/3 full anyway!).
 The suggested bake time in this recipe is for the Bundt cake pan that I own.
 When the cakes are lightly brown and spring back when lightly poked with your finger, they are done.
 If you’re using a 9×5-inch loaf pan, the bake time is about 1 hour.
 Use a toothpick to test for doneness.
 The cake is done when a toothpick inserted in the center comes out *mostly* clean with zero raw batter.

 - Vanilla Bean: If you don’t have vanilla bean, simply leave it out and add another 1/2 teaspoon of pure vanilla extract.

 - Room Temperature Ingredients: All refrigerated items should be at room temperature so the batter mixes together easily and evenly.
-Read here for more information.
+Read my post on room temperature ingredients for more information.
 It really makes a difference!